aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/how-to/edit-photo-programmatically/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-You can not only edit existing images but create new ones and draw various shapes such as Lines, Ellipses, Rectangles, Arcs and Bezier shapes.
-First, you need to create an image surface with selected background color, then select a tool Pen to draw with a specific brush, color and width.
+Aspose.Imaging provides you with the capability to draw a range of shapes such as Lines, Rectangles, Arcs, or Bezier curves.
+You can form a Path by connecting multiple sequential graphical elements, enabling you to create complex figures with diverse colors and styles.
+You can select a Pen object or allocate a Brush object for drawing, and easily configure drawing parameters.
 </p>

 Java code example: [howto drawing images](draw-image).